Home

 Northland extends north to the tip of the North Auckland Peninsula, covering an

-half of the land, and are two of the region's main industries
+occupy over half of the land, and are two of the region's main industries

 Northland